Shared-Reality-Lab/IMAGE-server/handlers/README.md

 This directory contains all the handlers produced by the IMAGE project.
 Not all the handlers here are currently running on our server at
 [https://image.a11y.mcgill.ca](https://image.a11y.mcgill.ca)!
-All subdirectories prefixed with `hello-` are demonstrations for different tasks and do *not* provide the best user experience.
-Other handlers are now deprecated and have been replaced, but are kept here for documentation.
+All subdirectories prefixed with `hello-` are demonstrations for different tasks and do *not* provide an experience that we consider useful to actual end users.
+Other handlers are now deprecated and have been replaced, but are kept here for documentation and reference.
 As of 2022-06-29, these are the statuses of the handlers:

 * Supported